fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.RecoveryServices/v1.1.4/Get-AzureRmRecoveryServicesVault.md

 ```

 ### -ResourceGroupName
-Specifies the name of the azure_2 resource group in which to create or from which to retrieve the specified Recovery Services object.
+Specifies the name of the Azure resource group in which to create or from which to retrieve the specified Recovery Services object.

 ```yaml
 Type: String